LCRoysterproject/oysterproject/index.md

 ### Water Quality Monitoring

 Continous data are collected in nine sites with Star-Oddi and Diver sensors.
 The sites are located around the Lone Cabbage Reef in Cedar Key, FL.
 Discete measurements are also collected at these sites.
 Sensors are secured to the ocean bottom, and record continously every hour on the hour.
+These data are provisional raw downloads from instruments and subject to revision following QA/QC procedures.
+Temperature and salinity (estimated from conductivity measures) are recorded hourly using CT sensors at stations 2 and 4-9, and CTD sensors at stations 1 and 3.

 Sensor data site links are arranged in the order they lay near the Lone Cabbage Reef from North to South and West to East.
 [Site 6](http://rpubs.com/oysterproject/site6measurements),    [Site 1](http://rpubs.com/oysterproject/site1measurements),    [Site 7](http://rpubs.com/oysterproject/site7measurements)